codeweberdotcom/materionextjs/typescript-version/full-version/docs/api/translations.md

 ## 📡 Core Functions

 ### useTranslation Hook
-Main hook for accessing translations in React components.
+Main hook for accessing translations in React components. **Throws an error** if used outside of `TranslationProvider`.

 ```typescript
 const dictionary = useTranslation()